 If you want an image to appear without having to click a ‘Download Images’ button, we recommend embedding it within the email signature itself.
 This is when an image file is attached to an email and referenced using a Content-ID (HTML image tags).

 When an email client refers to these images, they will all be displayed automatically.
 This is because they are referenced in the source of the message.

 However, when you add images to email signatures for Outlook, Gmail, and other email clients, the size of the messages increase.
 This means there is a risk that the images will appear as separate attachments in some email clients.
 There are also known issues with images being stripped out of emails and increasing in size on iOS devices.

 If you don't want email signature images to appear as attachments, we recommend saving and hosting them.
 You can do this on a web server or via a free image hosting site like Imgur or Flickr.
 They will then be referenced in the email using a web URL.
 This is known as hosting or linking images:

 A hosted/linked image would typically look like this:

 By doing this, your images are never a physical part of the email.
 Instead, they are essentially downloaded into the message every time it is viewed, making the email file size smaller.

-However, when using image hosting for your email signatures, a recipient may need to manually click a 'Download Images' button for the email signature image to display.
+However, when using image hosting for your email signatures, a recipient may need to manually click a 'Download Images' button for the images to display.
 This is a way of protecting the recipient against possible viruses.

 You need to consider how your customers/clients view the emails you send them.
 If a large percentage use email clients like Outlook, then embedding images in email signatures is recommended.
-If, however, you know that a lot of recipients will be viewing your emails on mobile devices, you should use hosted imagery.
+However, if you know that a lot of recipients will be viewing your emails on mobile devices, you should use hosted imagery.